blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-conditions.md

 #### Transaction consumed specific UTXO

-Sends a request to the endpoint once the UTXO (transaction's hash) is used as an input in another transaction.
+Sends a request to the endpoint once the UTXO (transaction hash) is used as an input in another transaction.

 - Trigger event: Transaction
 - JSONPath Query: `$.inputs..tx_hash`